 Choose your model year according to your price range; all chassis above 2004 are great in my opinion.

 My preferred choice is the 2.0 TDI engine or another diesel engine for great economy and durability.

 Skoda Octavia 2004-2012 Review:

-In many countries, the tax for a diesel car is very high and it is a lot cheaper to drive a petrol, gas, hybrid or electric car then.
-My tip is to buy a common car brand and common engine.
-You will get cheaper repairs and probably better durability also.
+In many countries, the tax fee for a diesel car is very high and it is then much cheaper to drive a petrol, gas, hybrid or electric car.
+My tip is to buy a conventional car brand and a common engine.
+You will get cheaper repair costs and probably also better durability.

 All these cars I have chosen from my own experience and I do not take responsibility if you buy one of these cars and have bad luck 😉

 If you still have questions, you can ask us on our homepage!